Username, Email & Password Policy in ASP.NET Core Identity

 ASP.NET Core Identity Username and Email Policy

 We can configure ASP.NET Core Identity Username and Email Policy so that only those usernames and emails are allowed that fulfill the rules defined by us.
-Here we will configure policy for username and password.
-In DOT NET 5 or previous versions we do them in the Startup.cs by using the IdentityOptions class properties.
+Here we will configure policy for username and password in the Program.cs class by using the IdentityOptions properties.

 {